The hospitality industry has taken one of the hardest hits

 By Tyler Schneider

-With a variety of grants and aid packages now in play for businesses at both the state and federal level and with coronavirus relief/stimulus checks hitting mailboxes this week, it’s undeniably a period of sheer damage control as far as the local economy is concerned.
+With a variety of grants and aid packages now in play for businesses at both the state and federal level and with coronavirus relief/stimulus checks hitting mailboxes this week, it’s undeniably a period of sheer damage control as far as how local economies look to recover.

 “Most of our businesses have pivoted to something else,” said Dorna Edgar Swan on behalf of the Waldo CID.
 “In the office we’ve switched over to marketing.
 We will send out daily emails and keep our social media updated to help keep area businesses on the same page.
 We want our business owners to know that we are there with them through this as much as we can possibly be.”

-John Lovell, owner Lovell-Sagebrush Insurance, does his best to help mitigate the damage for his client businesses.
+John Lovell, a partner with Lovell-Sagebrush Insurance, does his best to help mitigate the damage for his client businesses.
 From his perspective, there have been clear ‘winners and losers,’ to what was already a grim reality for everyone.

 Some bars without a kitchen or grill even have to close up shop completely.
 Others are aiming to get by on reduced hours and curbside pickup orders as they wait for further instruction and assistance from their state governments.

 As far as insurance coverage is concerned, the outlook isn’t fantastic either.
-No more than five percent of modern business insurance policies include business interruption coverage in the event of a pandemic – a direct response from insurance companies following AIDs pandemic of the 1980’s.
+No more than five percent of modern business insurance policies include business interruption coverage in the event of a pandemic—a direct response from insurance companies to the AIDs panic of the 1980s.